Actemra

 Serious Infections

-Before starting treatment with Actemra, make sure you don’t have any active infections.
-Your doctor can test you to make sure you’re healthy enough to take Actemra.
-During treatment, your doctor will monitor you for infections, especially if you have COVID-19.
+Make sure you don’t have any active infections before starting treatment with Actemra.
+Your doctor can test you to make sure you’re healthy enough to take the medication.
+During treatment, your doctor will monitor you for infections.

 Gastrointestinal Perforation

-People who take nonsteroidal anti-inflammatory drugs (NSAIDs) — such as ibuprofen or aspirin — may be more likely to suffer a gastrointestinal perforation.
-People taking corticosteroid or methotrexate drugs may also have a higher risk.
+People who take nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or aspirin may be more likely to suffer a GI perforation.
+Patients taking corticosteroid or methotrexate drugs may also have a higher risk.

-Tell your doctor right away if you have a fever, persistent stomach pain or changes in bowel habits.
+Tell your doctor immediately if you have a fever, persistent stomach pain or changes in bowel habits.
 These could be signs of a gastrointestinal perforation.

 Cancer Risk